jkendall327/QuietTime/README.md

 * The Extended WPF Toolkit by Xceed for some user controls
 * The Hardcodet NotifyIcon library for the tray icon
 * Microsoft.Extensions for dependency injection, configuration and logging
-* The Microsoft MVVM Toolkit to help implement the MVVM design pattern
+* The Microsoft MVVM Toolkit
 * NAudio by Mark Heath for system audio
 * NReco by Vitalii Fedorchenko for simple file-logging
 * Quartz.NET by Marko Lahma for scheduling